swyxio/gh-action-data-scraping/README.md

 # gh-action-data-scraping
-this shows how to use github actions to do periodic data scraping
+this shows how to use github actions to do automated data scraping

 ## Basic Idea